cszhangdy/cszhangdy.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor  at the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), where I work in HCP Lab (Human-Cyber-Physical Intelligence Integration Lab).
+I am an associate professor  at the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), where I work in HCP Lab [Human-Cyber-Physical Intelligence Integration Lab](https://www.sysu-hcp.net).
 I received the Ph.D in Computer Science from University of Harbin Institude of Technology, advised by Prof. [Daivd Zhang](https://www4.comp.polyu.edu.hk/~csdzhang/) .
 I obtained the B.Eng. from Northeastern University in Shenyang.

 **Research interest**: My general research interests include Machine Learning, Pattern Recognition and Computer Vision.